ati-ozgur/RmSAT-CFAR/README.md

 You should change VS2015.bat so that these environment variables point to correct paths.

-After these steps, you should be able to compile project using Visual Studio 2015.
+After these steps, double click VS2015.bat and open Visual Studio.
+You should be able to compile project using Visual Studio 2015.